sting-ioc/sting/docs/typing.md

 ---

 When a component is included in an injector, it is published with zero or more "services".
 A service consists of a java type and an optional qualifier.
-By default, Sting publishes a single service with the java type is equal to the type that is annotated by the {@link: sting.Injectable @Injectable} annotation or the return type of the provider method.
+By default, Sting publishes a single service with the java type set to the type that is annotated by the {@link: sting.Injectable @Injectable} annotation or the return type of the provider method.
 Sting makes it possible to customize the service types published by using the {@link: sting.Typed @Typed} annotation.